Skip to content

 • Hidden – Show strings that are hidden from translators.
 Strings can be hidden by project managers or automatically hidden by Crowdin Enterprise when they are marked as duplicates.

-• Advanced Filter – Filter that allows you to configure custom filtering and sorting parameters.
+• Advanced Filter – A filter that allows you to configure custom filtering and sorting parameters.

 Verbal Expressions